-5.2 Game Results - In order to ensure that standings and rankings on both the CIAC's web sites and other sites which draw their data from us are timely and accurate, all regular season scores must be entered online no more than 24 hours following the game's completion.
-It is highly recommended that scores are entered from the site as soon as the game ends.
+- 1. Scores of all games scheduled must appear on tournament entry form. - 2.
+All games cancelled should be reported on tournament entry form in place of score. - 3.
+Games not reported here will not be considered for tournament qualification. - 4.
+Failure to submit schedule of games may result in disqualification from tournament. - 5.2 Game Results In order to ensure that standings and rankings on both the CIAC's web sites and other sites which draw their data from us are timely and accurate, all regular season scores must be entered online as soon as possible following the game's completion.